Webikon/webentor-core/README.md

 Core functionality and useful utilities for Webentor Stack.

-This package adds bunch of Gutenberg blocks and basic styling.
+This package adds bunch of Gutenberg blocks, extensions, basic styling, etc.

 ## Requirements